Scope of work

 - Is reviewed and recommended by the UPCC

-- Is approved by the Associate Provost for Academic Affairs and transmitted to Student Records.
+- Is approved by the Associate Provost for Student Success and Strategic Initiatives and transmitted to Student Records.

 The UPCC does not address graduate specializations, concentrations, or programs (Graduate School), or the creation of new degree programs (i.e. majors), which are routed through the Program Creation and Reorganization Review Committee (PCRRC).
 See the Graduate School site (link here) or the Faculty Senate site (link here) for more information.